-There are many ways to represent any one fraction.
+There are tons of ways to represent any one fraction.
 How do we choose which to use?
-It will depend on the problem, but it's often helpful to simplify or reduce the fraction.
+It'll depend on the problem, but it's often helpful to simplify or reduce the fraction.

-We know that if we start with a fraction and multiply the numerator and denominator each by the same number n, we get a fraction equivalent to .
+We know that if we start with a fraction and multiply the numerator and denominator each by the same number n, we'll get a fraction that's equivalent to .
 This also works in reverse: if the whole number n divides evenly into both p and q, then dividing p and q each by n will create a new fraction equivalent to .
-Let's call it j/b, for a change of pace.
+Let's turn this alphabet soup into some actual numbers, shall we?

 To simplify or reduce a fraction , we carry out this process until there are no natural numbers n left (except 1) that divide both p and q.
 It is now in lowest terms.
 This fraction would win the limbo every time.

 Rather than just eyeballing a couple of numbers and using the trial and error method, we can save ourselves some time by finding the biggest number n that divides both the numerator and the denominator.
 Ho there—this is something we've seen before!
 The number n is the GCF, or the greatest common factor of the numerator and denominator.
 In the improv world, we call this a "callback."
 (We like to pretend we're a part of the improv world.
 Just humor us.)

 To quickly figure out the GCF of the numerator and denominator, write out the prime factorizations of the numerator and denominator.
 The GCF is what you get when you multiply all the prime factors shared by both numerator and denominator.
 It's all about the overlap.

 We can see that 3 divides into both the numerator and the denominator.
 When we go ahead and divide the numerator and denominator each by 3, we get .
 This process is also called "canceling out" the 3s from the top and bottom of the fraction.
 Apparently, they didn't get very good ratings.
 They were really just appealing to the prime number demographic.